1707 Hōei earthquake: Earthquake

 The length of the rupture has been estimated from the modelling of the observed tsunami and the location of tsunami deposits.
 Initial estimates of 605 km, based on four segments rupturing failed to explain tsunami deposits discovered at the western end of the trough.
-Including an additional area at the southwestern end, part of the so-called Hayuga-nada segment, gave a better match, with a total rupture length in the range 675–700 km.
+Including an additional area at the southwestern end, part of the so-called Hyuga-nada segment, gave a better match, with a total rupture length in the range 675–700 km.